‘Thank you for conducting Lauren’s memorial and burial. You were such a source of support to us all we will never forget it.’

 It is unusual to have hymns at a humanist funeral, due to the non-religious nature of the service.
 However, if there is one that has great significance to you – part of your family history going way back, for example – then it would be appropriate to include it, introducing it by sharing this context and family meaning.

-Most people who choose a non-religious funeral want to include music that is personal to their loved one, whether that is a Bob Marley song, boogie woogie, a piece performed live… or (as in the case of my father-in-law) several minutes of the sound of his favourite racing car!
-(Ken LOVED that sound, he used to persuade anyone and everyone to sit down and listen to the recording when he was alive.)
+Most people who choose a non-religious funeral want to include music that is personal to their loved one, whether that is a Bob Marley song, boogie woogie, or a piece performed live.

 Can we have prayers at a humanist funeral?